UK government defeated as Lords back powers to block or change EU exit deal

 The government does not have a majority in the upper house, meaning that when peers from opposition parties and politically neutral members join forces, they are almost guaranteed to win.

-May’s majority in the lower house of parliament is likely tobe severely tested next month when she is expected to call on her divided Conservative Party to throw out the changes.
+May’s majority in the lower house of parliament is likely to be severely tested next month when she is expected to call on her divided Conservative Party to throw out the changes.